pixiiidust/TeloMeshV2/README.md

 # TeloMesh

 TeloMesh is a user journey analysis pipeline that processes session and event data to build a directed graph of user flows.
-This tool provides actionable decision logic that helps product managers and UX designers identify UX patterns, triage chokepoints, and prioritize high signal metrics to enhance optimization opportunities in user flows.
+Provides actioable decision logic for product and UX managers to identify UX patterns, triage chokepoints, and prioritize high signal metrics.
+Efficently outputs optimization opportunities from user flow data.

 **[📖 View the complete setup guide](setup_guide.md)** for detailed installation and usage instructions.